lopi-py/luau-lsp.nvim/README.md

 ```

 ## Server-specific settings
-All the previous settings are plugin-specific (should be specified under `setup`, also note that all keys here should be in `lower_case`), server-specific settings should be specified under `server.settings["luau-lsp"]`:
+All the previous settings are plugin-specific (should be specified under `setup`, also note that all keys there should be in `lower_case`), server-specific settings should be specified under `server.settings["luau-lsp"]` and in `camelCase`:
 ```lua
 require("luau-lsp").setup {
   server = {